Healing for a New World

 Intellect alone, as much as Euro-western civilization pedestalizes it, cannot and will not lead us in the direction we seek.
 No matter the thoughtfulness of “fix-it” legislation, the cleverness of technologies and boardroom stratagems, by itself, the rational erudite mind cannot “solve” this pickle.
 Something more is needed, a necessary precursor of vulnerability, humility and inspired awareness discovered by traveling below the neck into the dark chambers of the forgotten feeling body.

 Albert Einstein once wrote, “You cannot solve a problem from the same consciousness that created it.
 You must learn to see the world anew.”
-That newness births itself through a transformation in human consciousness.
+That newness births through a transformation in human consciousness.
 Like the caterpillar that enters the dim womb of its chrysalis only to emerge as a butterfly, we too are being asked to sink into the shadows of our long-estranged body.
 It’s in this descent into the underworld of our consciousness that we embark on an age-old mythic journey away from who we have known ourselves to be, to a new way of being altogether.

 This is the beginnings of a healing journey.